Beadwork: Europe

+North America

 Native American beadwork, already established via the use of materials like shells, dendrite, claws, and bone, evolved to incorporate glass beads as Europeans brought them to the Americas beginning in the early 17th century.

 Native beadwork today heavily utilizes small glass beads, but artists also continue to use traditionally important materials.
 Wampum shells, for instance, are ceremonially and politically important to a range of Eastern Woodlands tribes, and are used to depict important events.

 Several Native American artists from a wide range of nations are considered to be at the forefront of modern American bead working.
 These artists include Teri Greeves (Kiowa, known for beaded commentaries on Native voting rights), Marcus Amerman (Choctaw, known for realistic beaded portraits of historical figures and celebrities), and Jamie Okuma (Luiseño-Shoshone-Bannock, known for beaded dolls).

 Great Lakes tribes

 Ursuline nuns in the Great Lakes introduced floral patterns to young Indigenous women, who quickly applied them to beadwork.
 Ojibwe women in the area created ornately decorated shoulder bags known as gashkibidaagan (bandolier bags).